Skip to content

 Other Adapters

-Crossmark and GemWallet don't require API keys - they work directly with browser extensions or wallets:
+Crossmark, GemWallet, Xyra, Otsu, and Ledger don't require API keys - they work directly with browser extensions, wallets, or hardware devices:

 javascript